Benjamin-Connelly/logzioEcsFluentd/README.md

 <b>Configuration<br /></b>
 The fluent.conf file contains configuration and comments which accomplish the following:<br />
-1 - Source to pull the logs from the docker container logs directory 2 - The ECS plugin which enriches with metadata
+1 - Source to pull the logs from the docker container logs directory<br />
+2 - The ECS plugin which enriches with metadata<br />
-3 - The Google plugin which detects multiline Stacktraces and Exceptions 4 - A match to update the FluentD tag with the ECS metadata 4 - FluentD tag pattern matching to route data to Logzio as well as a catch-all account.
+3 - The Google plugin which detects multiline Stacktraces and Exceptions<br />
+4 - A match to update the FluentD tag with the ECS metadata<br />
+5 - FluentD tag pattern matching to route data to Logzio as well as a catch-all account.